bettergov/template_bga-project/README.md

 # BGA Project template

-This is an example template to show off some of the functionality of [@politico/interactive-templates](https://github.com/The-Politico/politico-interactive-templates) (or PIT).
+This is a template for off-platform pages using [@politico/interactive-templates](https://github.com/The-Politico/politico-interactive-templates) (or PIT).

+FYI, as it stands now, I've had middling results with this — a lot of configuration, a lengthy build process.
+Working with prefab frameworks like Gatsby would probably work better...
+YMMV.

 # Quick start